Shrimp Roll Recipe

 A shrimp roll is held in a hand.

-Lobster rolls are also a favorite summertime dish, however, these shrimp rolls are much less costly.
+If you’re a fan of Lobster rolls but don’t have access to whole lobster or lobster at all, shrimp rolls are a great alternative.
 Unless you live in a coastal town, lobster can have quite the hefty price tag, especially if you’re purchasing enough to feed a family.
-Instead of breaking the budget, enjoy these shrimp rolls instead.
+Shrimp rolls will save you money and give you a delicious sandwich as well.

 labeled ingredients to make shrimp salad for the rolls on the cutting board.